Q: How is NFSI related to ANSI?

 A: No. Membership fees collected by the NFSI are considered donations to our organization.
-To become a member of the ANSI B101 Committee one must pay separate fees as required by ANSI to serve on a committee.
-To become an NFSI member click here—for more information on the ANSI B101 Committee, please visit the ANSI B101 Committee Page.
+To become a member of the B101 Committee one must pay separate fees as required by ANSI to serve on a committee.
+To become an NFSI member click here—for more information on the B101 Committee, please visit the B101 Committee Page.

 Q: What’s the benefit in becoming a member of the NFSI?

 A: Please visit the “Become a Member” page for details on the benefits associated to each level of membership.